Ramarren/opengl-text/README.markdown

 Dynamic variable `*auto-extend-buffers*` controls whether vertex/texture coordinates buffers are automatically extended when string is drawn longer that `length`.
 Setting it to `nil` might be useful if a longer string is only rarely drawn.

 The function `draw-gl-string (string opengl-text-object &key kerning)` renders a series of rectangles textured with proper letters in the current RGBA color.
 No newlines are allowed.
 The size is normalized so that a font em square (~font size) is one unit in OpenGL coordinate system.

+# Note

+There is an experimental branch using other ways to store the texture, inluding mipmaps, polygon and outline font.
+The code there is even less tested and in desperate need of refactoring though, which may or may not happen in the future.